stroiman/go-dom/README.md

-But if you need to test at a higher lever, for example verify how any JavaScript code effects the page; you would need to use browser automation, like [Selenium](https://www.selenium.dev/), and this introduces a significant overhead.
+But if you need to test at a higher lever, for example verify how any JavaScript code effects the page; you would need to use browser automation, like [Selenium](https://www.selenium.dev/), and this introduces a significant overhead; not only from out-of-process communication with the browser, but also the necessity of launching your server.

-You need to control launching your server, tests need to wait for the browser to launch, and communication with the browser has the overhead of out-of-process communication.

-This overhead is so massive that it discourages a TDD loop.
+This overhead discourages a TDD loop.

 The purpose of this project is to support a TDD feedback loop for code delivering HTML, and where merely veryifying the HTTP response isn't enough, but you want to verify:

 - JavaScript code has the desired behaviour
-- General browser behaviour is verified, e.g. clicking a `<button type="submit">`, submits a form, and a redirect response is followed.
+- General browser behaviour is verified, e.g.
+  - clicking a `<button type="submit">` submits the form
+  - A and a redirect response is followed.

 Some advantages of a native headless browser are: